men’s mental health

 Prioritise self-care

 Take time for activities you love.
 Hobbies and interests add a layer of joy and fulfilment to your life and keep your brain engaged.
-Explore creative outlets such as writing, painting, or playing a musical instrument.
-Creative expression can be a powerful means of processing emotions.
+Explore creative outlets such as writing, painting or playing a musical instrument.
 There are many other ways to prioritise self-care, including good sleep, healthy eating and setting boundaries.

 Seek support when needed

 Don’t hesitate to reach out to a professional if you’re struggling.
 Joining a support group for men dealing with similar challenges can create a sense of community and understanding.
-Many support groups are available both in-person and online.
-Contact our Advice and Support Service to direct you to the services available in your region.
+Many support groups are available both in-person and online, some of which can be found at the bottom of this page.

-Check if your workplace offers an Employee Assistance Program.
+Check if your workplace offers an Employee Assistance Programme (EAP).
 EAPs often provide confidential counselling and support services for employees.

 What can I do to support men and their mental health?